arrowhead-f/x509-profile/proposal.md

 For each of these two dates, the date in question _must_ be encoded as a `UTCTime` if its year is less than or equal to 2049, or as a `GeneralizedTime` if the year is equal to or greater than 2050.
 See Section 4.1.2.5 of RFC 5280 for more details.

+The time span denoted by this field _should_ be shorter than the expected lifetime of the entity owning it, if provisions exist for renewing it during its lifetime.
+More specific recommendations will be published in other documents of the Eclipse Arrowhead project.

 #### 2.1.6 `subject`